The 6-Step Process for Responding to NJSLA - Adaptive Writing Tasks

 1. Rubric-Aligned Writing and Revision

-Teachers will understand how to guide students through writing and revising essays that fulfill all rubric components—reading comprehension, written expression, and language conventions—maximizing potential scores on the NJSLA assessments.
+Teachers will understand how to guide students through writing and revising essays that fulfill all rubric components—reading comprehension, written expression, and language conventions—maximizing potential scores on the NJSLA-A assessments.

 Schedule a Call